movinalot/azure-202-advanced/content/5_Chapter-Five/5_1-east-west-net-traffic.md

 1. ***Disable*** Probe Response on each FortiGate's port1 interface

-    Both interfaces on the FortiGate may have **Probe Response** configured to respond to the Azure Internal Load Balancer Health Probes.
+    Both interfaces on the FortiGate may have **Probe Response** configured to respond to the Azure internal load balancer health probes.
 This can cause traffic to take an unexpected path to the FortiGate.
-Ensure only the FortiGate interface that is expecting Spoke VNET traffic is responding to Load Balancer Heath Probes.
+Ensure only the FortiGate interface that is expecting Spoke VNET traffic (Port2) is responding to the load balancer heath probes.

+    On both FortiGate NVAs, configure the following:
     - ***Navigate*** to Network -> Interfaces
     - ***Double-Click*** port1
     - ***Uncheck*** Probe Response